Pricing science: History

+Professional Organisations and Industry Standards

 As the applications of scientific methods to these business problems expanded, the discipline of pricing science became more rigorous and methodological.
 Initially, statistical and optimization methods were adapted by practitioners and theoreticians from the engineering and operations research disciplines.
 The discipline was typically referred to as operations research and specialization in revenue or yield management methods was viewed as a specialty in the larger discipline of Operations Research and Management Science.
 INFORMS, the professional body of the larger discipline, has a section devoted to this specialty, the Revenue Management and Pricing section.